 - a.
 Income from upfront fee is recognized at rates agreed upon with borrowers on execution of loan documents between PMDO lenders and its borrower. - b.
-Asset Management Fee is recognized when it is reasonably certain that the revenue will flow to the Company at rates agreed upon with borrowers of PMDO Facility on the outstanding loan balance over the term of funding. - c.
+Asset Management Fee from borrowers of PMDO Facility is recognized when it is reasonably certain that the revenue will flow to the Company at rates agreed upon with borrowers of PMDO Facility on the outstanding loan balance over the term of funding. - c.
+Asset Management Fee from member lenders under PMDO Facility is recognized when it is reasonably certain that the revenue will flow to the Company at rates agreed upon with member lenders on the principal outstanding of NPA accounts under the PMDO Facility. - d.
 Consultancy fee and Professional fee are recognized when it is reasonably certain that the revenue will flow to the Company at the rates agreed upon.